calcinai/xero-php/README.md

 This library has been tested with Private, Public and Partner applications.

-### Model Generation

-All the models were historically generated from the Xero developer docs.
-This has become too hard to maintain, as there is some key data missing in some cases.
-If you spot something wrong, feel free to make a PR.

 ## Requirements
 * PHP 5.5+
 * php\_curl extension - ensure a recent version (7.30+)